kanchan999/Optimization-Techniques-CSE5003/README.md

 [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) —
 free to use for educational purposes with attribution.
 Not for commercial use.
 ---

-## Citation

-If you use these materials, please cite as:
-Rajwar, K. (2026).
-Optimization Techniques: Course Materials.
-Department of Mathematics, IIIT Bhopal.
-Available at: github.com/kanchan999/Optimization-Techniques-CSE5003

----

-## Contact

 Dr. Kanchan Rajwar
 Department of Mathematics